DTJF/libpruio/src/doc/_3_pins.md

 \note The device tree compiler has a bug (effective up to kernel
       version 4.4.x).
-When the source file contains a certain number of pin configurations, the compiler stops compiling, without any warning or error message.
-The resulting output file is validate, but contains just a subset of the source file configuration.
+When the source file contains a certain number of pin configurations, the compiler stops compiling without any warning or error message.
+The resulting output file is valid, but contains just a subset of the source file configuration.

 \note When your blob tries to use a pin claimed by another subsystem